rebing/graphql-laravel/Readme.md

 Uses Facebook GraphQL with Laravel 5.
 It is based on the PHP implementation [here](https://github.com/webonyx/graphql-php).
 You can find more information about GraphQL in the [GraphQL Introduction](http://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) on the [React](http://facebook.github.io/react) blog or you can read the [GraphQL specifications](https://facebook.github.io/graphql/).
 This is a work in progress.

 This package is compatible with Eloquent model (or any other data source).
+It allows creating **queries** and **mutations** as request endpoints.
+Custom **middleware** can be defined for each query/mutation.
+Queries return **types**, which can have custom **privacy** settings.
+The queried fields will have the option to be retrieved **dynamically** from the database with the help of the `SelectFields` class.

+Can also generate a documentation of your API with `$ php artisan graphql:generate-doc`

 See the examples below.

 ## Installation